SymfonyCasts/vue/sfcasts/ep1/props-vs-service.md

 categories directly from `categories-service` wherever we need it.

 Now that you know the *easy* solution, let's take the *harder* path.
-Let's pretend that our categories *are* still loading via AJAX... which means that *technically* they *do* change during our app's lifecycle: they're empty for a moment, and *then* they populate.
+Let's pretend that our categories *are* still loading via Ajax... which means that *technically* they *do* change during our app's lifecycle: they're empty for a moment, and *then* they populate.
 Let's tackle this next.